kirillyesikov/pipelineDEMO/README.md

   [plugins."io.containerd.grpc.v1.cri".containerd.runtimes.runc.options]
     SystemdCgroup = true

-sudo systemctl restart containerd```

-# Update the apt package index and install packages needed to use the Kubernetes apt repository:

-sudo apt-get update
-# apt-transport-https may be a dummy package; if so, you can skip that package
+sudo systemctl restart containerd sudo apt-get update sudo apt-get install -y apt-transport-https ca-certificates curl gpg                         ### apt-transport-https may be a dummy package; if so, you can skip that package
-sudo apt-get install -y apt-transport-https ca-certificates curl gpg

 # Download the public signing key for the Kubernetes package repositories.
 The same signing key is used for all repositories so you can disregard the version in the URL:
 # If the directory `/etc/apt/keyrings` does not exist, it should be created before the curl command, read the note below.
 # sudo mkdir -p -m 755 /etc/apt/keyrings
 curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.31/deb/Release.key | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg